primitivesense/laravel-raw-sqs-connector/README.md

 ],
 ```

-`your-raw-sqs-queue` is simply your custom message queue, the important bits to note are `driver` and `job_class`. `driver` is simply this packages `raw-sqs` connector and `job_class` just tells Laravel Queue which job to deletegate the raw message too.
+`your-raw-sqs-queue` is simply your custom message queue, the important bits to note are `driver` and `job_class`. `driver` is simply this packages `raw-sqs` connector and `default_job_class` just tells Laravel Queue which job to delegate the raw message too (if one is not in payload).

+Payload sent from SQS can contain a string variable named `job`, this will be looked up and used for that message if available.

 Then simply invoke the below to start the queue